Jets’ Ryan Fitzpatrick has sprained knee ligament

 Todd Bowles isn’t worried about “turning the page” to the Bryce Petty era just yet.

-An MRI on Monday showed that Fitzpatrick suffered a sprained left knee ligament during Sunday’s 27-23 loss at Miami, Bowles confirmed to reporters on a conference call.
-He didn’t specify whether it was the medial collateral ligament, as ESPN reported.
+An MRI on Monday revealed Fitzpatrick suffered a sprained left knee ligament during Sunday’s 27-23 loss at Miami, Bowles confirmed to reporters on a conference call, though he didn’t specify whether it was the medial collateral ligament, as ESPN reported.

 Fitzpatrick is day-to-day, so his status for Sunday’s game against the Rams is unclear.
 “We’ll know more as the week progresses,” Bowles said.

-After the game, Bowles said, “Ryan is our quarterback” and added that Fitzpatrick will start if healthy enough to play.
+After the game, Bowles said, “Ryan is our quarterback,” and said Fitzpatrick will start if healthy enough to play.

 “I don’t know.
 I’ve got to see him run around a little bit on Wednesday and Thursday first,” Bowles said of Fitzpatrick.
 “He’ll have to practice some on Friday, at least, and have a good understanding of the game plan.
 And we’ll make a decision going forward.”

 Notes & quotes: Bowles said cornerback Marcus Williams has a high ankle sprain.
 He’s expected to miss “several games,” according to NFL.com . . .
-“It’s still too early to tell” if center Nick Mangold (ankle) will play after missing two games, Bowles said.
-“He’s got two days to get a little better and I’ll re-evaluate him on Wednesday.”
+“It’s still too early to tell” if center Nick Mangold (ankle) will play after missing two straight games.
+“He’s got two days to get a little better and I’ll re-evaluate him on Wednesday,” Bowles said.
 The same goes for left tackle Ryan Clady (right shoulder).